EGI-Federation/fedcloud-documentation/source/check-in.rst

 The process for authentication is as follows:

 #.
 Obtain a valid access token from Check-in.
 Access tokens are short-lived
-   credentials that can be obtanied by recognised Check-in clients once a user has authenticated.
+   credentials that can be obtained by recognised Check-in clients once a user has authenticated.

 #.
 Interchange the Check-in access token for a valid unscoped Keystone token.